Our old-fashioned lessons about life

 Many boys come to our school several grade levels behind their peers.
 We offer them more than school … we give them a solution.

 By showing them a new way to look at learning, we help them catch up.
-And with a 3 to 1 pupil/teacher ratio, supported with understanding and attention, amazing things happen.
+And with a 3 to 1 pupil/teacher ratio, supported by understanding and attention, amazing things happen.

 We can boast of annual gains of more than three grade levels in math, and at least two levels in reading.
 And along with academic results, they learn better study skills and their behavior improves, too.